 Since we are small we have the benefit to be in direct contact with our clients at the very top tier.
 This situation gives us advantage over the bigger elephants, we can adapt quicker, we can provide customized solutions and we can scale up at short notice but one thing that remains steady is the workflow for this we use different tools as voice programs that allow us to create a more effective communication, you can find out more in this Walkerinfo Article.
 In our case it is representative of a backbone and a building block.
 The workflow is carefully tailored and then takes final shape during the first 5 to 6 initial projects.
 At this point each team member is aware of the role and what he is expecting as input and what he needs to send out as output.
 The factors administering it are the range of services, whether we provide turnkey solutions and the human resource available.

 In our case we have found the following workflow to be efficient, flexible and effective.
 Our 100% client approval surely owes a lot to the streamlined processes.
 The following process may help startups when formulating their workflow.
+And if you are wanting to know what remote staff are doing then you can get software for time tracking projects so that you know exactly how long tasks took and how to maintain a good workflow in your company.

 Inspiration Charts :